randomtruffles/Dominion_League/rules.md

 At the end of each season, players who want to return for the following season must fill out the Returning form linked in their division’s Discord channel, otherwise by default they will leave the League.
 The following priorities are used, in order, to fill the open spots created by players who leave:

-1. Players returning to the League after playing in one of the past 6 seasons are placed into the tiers they would have most recently returned to, starting with the players that played most recently and with ties broken by seeding.
+1. Players returning to the League after completing one of the past 6 seasons are placed into the tiers they would have most recently returned to, starting with the players that played most recently and with ties broken by seeding.
 For purposes of this priority, divisions may have up to 7 players each.
-2. Players returning from before the past 6 seasons, or joining for the first time with 30 or more rated 2-player games, are placed into tiers based on their Dominion Online level.
+2. Players returning to the League who did not complete one of the past 6 season, or are joining for the first time, are placed into tiers based on their Dominion Online level.
 For particularly highly-rated players, divisions may have up to 7 players each.
-Level thresholds that would trigger this will be published in the previous season’s Newsletter.
 3. If the open spot is in a tier roughly the same size as the tier below it, players who finished in (or tied for) fifth place in that tier with a high score in the previous season are offered a free promotion.
 Otherwise, players who finished in (or tied for) second place in the tier below with a high score in the previous season are offered a free promotion.
 4. If the open spot is in a tier roughly the same size as the tier below it, players who finished in (or tied for) third place in the tier below with a high score in the previous season are offered a free promotion.
 Otherwise, players who finished in (or tied for) fifth place in that tier with a high score in the previous season are offered a free promotion.